An actuarial study brings employer direct primary care to a turning point.

 For a DPC provider, $60 PMPM works out to $432,000 per year for the patient panel of 600 members that DPCs like to brag about.
 But an average PCP compensation package in, say, Anderson, South Carolina comes to about $276,000.
 That leaves about 36% of revenue for all overhead.
 That’s not much.

 The American Academy of Family Physicians tells us that overhead for family physician practices runs around 60% of revenue.
-To get nearly down to 36%, DPC docs turn to their built in savings on billing and insurance costs, but that seems likely to fall a bit short of the needed reduction of 24% of revenue.
-The most recent peer reviewed study of the subject (2018) indicated billing and insurance (BIL) costs for primary care came out to about $20 per visit; for a PCP with the AAFP-reported average visit time of 24 minutes (and having 20 visits a day, 5 days a week, 50 weeks a year) that’s $100,000 — and still only about 23% of revenue.
-A somewhat earlier peer reviewed study came nowhere near this, finding that physician practices had BIL costs of about 13% of revenue.
+The most recent peer reviewed study of the subject (2018) indicated billing and insurance (BIL) costs for primary care came out 14.5% of revenue.
+A somewhat earlier peer reviewed study came near this, finding that physician practices had BIL costs of about 13% of revenue.
 Even if, say, 15% of revenue can be eliminated in direct pay, D-PCPs could still expect overhead to be 45% of revenue.

 In the direct primary care employer clinic, moreover, billing costs do not fall to zero; patient rosters need to be kept up to date, matched to employer records, and processed.
 In addition, most direct primary care physicians also provide a significant measure of separately paid goods and services for which an employee, employer, employer’s insurer, or a TPA may require documentation and billing.
 Moreover, much of the data attributed to billing and insurance costs in an FFS setting has a counterpart in direct primary care collection of metrics needed to demonstrate value to an employer.